ray-project/ray/doc/source/data/dataset-pipeline.rst

         "val": val_dataset
     })

-The Ray SGD is responsible for the orchestration of the training workers and will automatically split the Dataset for you.
+Ray SGD is responsible for the orchestration of the training workers and will automatically split the Dataset for you.
 See :ref:`the SGD User Guide <sgd-dataset-pipeline>` for more details.

 Changing Pipeline Structure